RedLordezh7Venom/Dogroom/qotd_discord_bot/README.md

 # QOTD Discord Bot
 Question of the Day Discord Bot.
-Based on Gemini Prompt model
-### Daily DSA Posts:
-* DSA questions from leetcode on a daily basis
-### Riddles, Qna :
-* Riddles, and topic wise questions using Gemini API
+Free to use, but credit would be nice.
+Simply fill in the variables with your channel ID and desired posting hour, and then run.
+A sample questions file is included.

+Don't sell this.
+It's not for profit.

 Commands:

 /add [question]
 /test
-/riddle
-/qotd
 /say
-/links